int08h/blog/content/post/to-catch-a-lying-timeserver.md

 to sign a **batch** of client requests with a single signature operation (the root of the tree is signed).
 With a batch size of 64 a single 3.0 GHz Skylake core can sign **3.9 million** requests per second.

-What about the non-signature processing and overhead needed to create responses?
+What about the processing and overhead needed to create responses?
-Roughtime is designed in a way that enables almost all of the non-signature processing to be re-used for all replies of a single batch; ergo "compute once, reply many times".
+The bulk of the response processing can be reused for all replies in a single batch[^4].
+Ergo "sign once, reply many times".

+[^4]: Details: only the `PATH` and `INDX` tags vary client-to-client.
+The `SIG`, `SREP`, and `CERT` tags will be identical in all responses.

 # Anti-Amplification and Request/Response Size Asymmetry